-Join Pablo Colapinto for an in-depth discussion in this video Adding texture coordinates, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Adding texture coordinates, part of Learning OpenGL.

 - Let's say we have an image that…we'd like to render on the screen.…Or some pattern that we've generated.…A texture coordinate is a way to refer…to a particular pixel of that image.…So zero zero would refer to the bottom left hand pixel…and one one would refer to the upper right hand pixel.…We can attach these coordinates to our vertices and the…GPU will help us interpolate all the values in between.…Let's take a look at how this works in practice.…Along with our position variable, we'd also…like a texture coordinate attribute to send along.…